fusion809/fusion809.github.io-retired/pages/republic-proposal.md

 * Temporarily vetoing legislation, pending a review of it by the HC, if they feel the legislation is legally invalid (e.g. if it is unconstitutional).

 ***Note**: they will not give assent to legislation, or have the ability to appoint any officials, or be commander-in-chief of the armed forces, or have any additional executive powers.
 These powers will be firmly vested in the ministers of state and the Parliament.
-The Governor-General (GG), by convention, almost always follows the advice of ministers of state when the GG exercises their executive powers, but there is no guarantee a future president will follow this convention if we transfer this power and convention to them, so it is prudent to limit what power they do have.*
+Presently, under the monarchy the Governor-General (GG), by convention, almost always follows the advice of ministers of state when the GG exercises their executive powers, but there is no guarantee a future president will follow this convention if we transfer this power and convention to them, so it is prudent to limit what power they do have.*

 Citizen-initiated referenda
 ============================